-A banking group consists of two legal entities that are both banking institutions.
-Bank P is the parent and Bank S is the subsidiary and their unconsolidated balance sheets are set out below:
+A banking group consists of two legal entities that are both Islamic banking institutions.
+Islamic Bank P is the parent and Islamic Bank S is the subsidiary and their unconsolidated balance sheets are set out below:

-Bank P balance sheet Bank S balance sheet
+Islamic Bank P balance sheet Islamic Bank S balance sheet

 Assets Assets

-Loans/Financing to customers 100 Loans/Financing to customers 150
+Financing to customers 100 Financing to customers 150

 Investment in CET1 of Bank S 7

 Investment in the AT1 of Bank S 4

-Investment in the Tier 2 of Bank S 2
+Investment in the T2 of Bank S 2

 Liabilities and equity Liabilities and equity

 Depositors 70 Depositors 127

 Tier 2 10 Tier 2 8

-AT1 7 AT1 5
+Additional Tier 1 7 Additional Tier 1 5

 Common equity 26 Common equity 10

-The balance sheet of Bank P shows that in addition to its loans/financing to customers, it owns 70% of the ordinary shares of Bank S, 80% of the Additional Tier 1 Capital of Bank S and 25% of the Tier 2 Capital of Bank S. The ownership of the capital of Bank S is therefore as follows:
+The balance sheet of Islamic Bank P shows that in addition to its financing to customers, it owns 70% of the ordinary shares of Islamic Bank S, 80% of the Additional Tier 1 Capital of Bank S and 25% of the Tier 2 Capital of Bank S. The ownership of the capital of Islamic Bank S is therefore as follows:

 Capital issued by Bank S

 Amount issued to parent (Bank P) Amount issued to third parties Total

-CET1 7 3 10
+Common Equity Tier 1 (CET1) 7 3 10

-AT1 4 1 5
+Additional Tier 1 (AT1) 4 1 5

-Tier 1 11 4 15
+Tier 1 (T1) 11 4 15

-Tier 2 2 6 8
+Tier 2 (T2) 2 6 8

 Total (TC) 13 10 23